 Batya Friedman is a Professor in the Information School at the University of Washington where she co-directs the Value Sensitive Design Research Lab.
 Batya's research develops theory, methods, and toolkits for foregrounding human values in the design of new technologies, most recently with an emphasis on systems that will unfold over longer timeframes on the order of 100 years.

-Emily McReynolds is the Managing Fellow for the Tech Policy Lab.
+Emily McReynolds is the Tech Policy Lab Manager.
 She has a background in international law, specifically E.U./U.S. data protection.
-In addition to managing the Lab, her research interests include data privacy and the intersection between corporate data collection and its use by third parties.
+In addition to managing the Lab, her research interests include data security, privacy and the intersection between corporate data collection and its use by third parties.

 Jonathan Franklin is Associate Law Librarian at the University of Washington.
 Jonathan serves as a liaison between the Lab and parts of the UW library system.
 Jonathan’s research is focused on understanding new methods of preserving, accessing, and valuing information and knowledge that does not fall within the traditional constructs of intellectual property.